 The long-term solution is creating alignment between a person’s conative strengths and the demands of the job.
 For example, Counter-acting Follow Thrus, who thrive when tasks are open-ended, flexible and avoid intricate procedures, will be stressed-out if their job requires creating structure, processes, and bringing one project at a time to closure before working on anything else.
 The solution for stress like this is to identify that this mis-match is causing the stress, and then finding the best ways to reorganize the job, without sacrificing the expectations of getting done what needs to get done.

 The quickest way to spot conative mismatches in the workplace is to compare a person’s Kolbe A™ Index results with the Kolbe B™ Index result for their job.
 The Kolbe B Index identifies the current expectations for how your job needs to get done.
 Where there’s a significant gap between your strengths (the Kolbe A) and your job requirements (the Kolbe B), job stress arises.
+Use this Stress Buster Pack to help identify sources of stress and develop strategies to overcome them.

 That’s only the diagnosis.
 The cure is a combination of changing the job and learning ways to minimize the stress of the parts of a job that can’t change and are still not a great fit for you.